Reed-CompBio/spras/docs/tutorial/intermediate.rst

 ``output/intermediate/egfr-ml/hac-horizontal.png`` and/or
 ``output/intermediate/egfr-ml/hac-vertical.png`` and open it locally.

-SPRAS includes HAC to group similar pathways outputs based on shared edges.
+SPRAS includes hierarchical agglomerative clustering (HAC) to group similar pathways outputs based on shared edges.
 This helps identify clusters of algorithms that produce comparable subnetworks and highlights distinct reconstruction behaviors.

-In the plots below, each branch represents a cluster of related pathways.
-Shorter distances between branches indicate outputs with greater similarity.
+In the plots below, each branch represents a cluster of related pathways, and shorter distances between branches indicate greater similarity.
+Tight clusters group algorithms and parameter settings that produce comparable pathway structures, while isolated branches flag outputs that differ from the rest.

 .. image:: ../_static/images/hac-horizontal.png
    :alt: Hierarchical agglomerative clustering horizontal view